Home for Global Students

 Cambridge suggests that a minimum of £11,020 per year should be allocated for living expenses, including Cambridge University housing, food, study materials, socialising, etc.

 Oxford and Cambridge are more expensive than other universities in the United Kingdom.
 Don’t worry, though; there are ways they can assist financially.
-The course that you choose determines how much you must pay if you are student from abroad.
-Living in these areas is expensive, especially rent, but institutions help by lowering living costs for students.
+The course that you choose determines how much you must pay if you are a student from abroad.
+Living in these areas is expensive, especially the rent, but institutions help by lowering living costs for students.
 Plan your budget for living expenses, food, and books, and find out how much it costs to live there.
-If you are searching for affordable student accommodation, you can use the uhomes.com platform to book and find suitable housing for your study.
+If you are searching for affordable student accommodation, you can use the uhomes.com platform to book and find suitable housing for your studies.

 5. Oxford vs Cambridge: Tuition Fees & Scholarships/Financial Support